Create a better CV

 How to write a standout cv

-- Using visuals to make your cv stand out, such as infographics and animation can sometimes work, especially if your job involves creating presentations or if you are in a creative role for example, but choose your details carefully and don’t overdo it.
+Using visuals to make your cv stand out, such as infographics and animation can often work, especially if your job involves creating presentations or if you are in a creative role for example, but choose your details carefully and don’t overdo it.

-- Choose your words carefully.
+Choose your words carefully.
 We all know that a well written cv is the first step to getting a new job, but the information you decide to include can make or break your application.
 Ensure that you can support your statements with evidence and you don’t use empty statements which will just put people off.

-- Highlight and talk mainly about the most recent and relevant skills and experiences which are related to the job you are applying to.
+Highlight and talk mainly about the most recent and relevant skills and experiences which are related to the job you are applying to.
 It’s worth mentioning other experience you have had but you will boost your chances by focusing on specific programs, tools and techniques that you have used which are part of the everyday job you have applied to.

-- Make sure that you include any relevant stats to support your experience.
+Make sure that you include any relevant stats to support your experience.
 Highlight and quantify your achievements.
 If your role is revenue/ sales related, for example, then employers will always want to understand what your numbers were.

-- Talk about the industries or brands you have worked with.
+Talk about the industries or brands you have worked with.
 Employers will often look at specific brands and sectors, looking for similarities, before deciding who to shortlist.

-- And finally don’t forget to check the spelling and grammar.
+And finally don’t forget to check the spelling and grammar.
 There’s no excuse for mistakes these days with spellcheck so easily available.
 There’s nothing more disappointing than finding a careless spelling mistake on a cv.
 This often results in the applicant not being invited for interview.